theogroup/ogroup.net/src/_drafts/clutch-announces-top-creative-design-and-development-companies-in-new-york-city-for-2018.md

 ---
-title: >-
-  Clutch Announces Top Creative, Design, and Development Companies in New York City for 2018
+title: Clutch Announces Top Creative and Design Companies in New York City for 2018
 publish_date: 2018-03-28 00:00:00
 featured: false
 tags:
 image: /uploads/default-image.jpg
-description: "Today, B2B research, ratings, and reviews company\_Clutch unveiled 204 companies that provide the best creative, design, and development services in New York."
+description: "Today, B2B research, ratings, and reviews company\_Clutch unveiled 204 companies that provide the best creative and design services in New York."
 intro_markdown: >-
   WASHINGTON, DC, March 28, 2018 – Today, B2B research, ratings, and reviews
-  company Clutch unveiled 204 companies that provide the best creative, design, and development services in New York.
+  company Clutch unveiled the companies that provide the best creative and design services in New York.
 Clutch analysts evaluated and ranked each company based on market presence, work quality, services offered, and client feedback.
 sections:
   - text_markdown: >-
-      The leading creative and design agencies in New York are as follows:
+      The leading agencies in New York are as follows:

       Creative Agencies: The Miller Group, Constructive, Your Majesty, The O